 - Fix patches: provide improved sequence for known assembly errors.
 These patches will be incorporated into the primary assembly in the next major assembly release.
 They are coloured green in the Chromosome summary page and Region in detail page.

 In Ensembl, we display the primary assembly for all species as default.
-This means that our chromosome coordinates for human will match those on other genome browsers for the same major assembly release.
+This means that our chromosome coordinates for human and mouse will match those on other genome browsers for the same major assembly release.
 For users who are interested in viewing an updated region of a chromosome, including the alternate sequence, this is also possible.

 Video: Patches and haplotypes in the human genome

 The pseudoautosomal regions (PAR), where chromosome X and Y share homologous sequence, are defined by the GRC for human.
 In Ensembl, the full-length Y chromosome is displayed on our browser.
 However, within our core human database, the Y chromosome is divided into five regions:

 - chromosome:GRCh38:Y:1 - 10000 is unique to Y but is a string of 10000 Ns

 - chromosome:GRCh38:Y:10001 - 2781479 is shared with X: 10001 - 2781479 (PAR1)

 - chromosome:GRCh38:Y:2781480 - 56887902 is unique to Y